Black man killed by security guards is buried in Brazil

 She said they had planned to formally marry in a few days after living together for nine years.

-Demonstrators enraged by Freitas’ death painted “Black iives matter” on the pavement of Paulista Avenue, one of the most famous in São Paulo, following a series of protests across the country, many of them at branches of the Carrefour supermarket chain.
+Demonstrators enraged by Freitas’ death painted “Black lives matter” on the pavement of Paulista Avenue, one of the most famous in São Paulo, following a series of protests across the country, many of them at branches of the Carrefour supermarket chain.

 Some protests continued Saturday.
 Military police used pepper spray to disperse demonstrators outside a supermarket in the northeastern city of Recife.